-However, implementing only task switching may elevate cumulative tardiness compared to not implementing anything, especially when task releases are frequent (Figs. \ref{plot_task_swaps}(a) and \ref{plot_task_swaps}(b)).
+However, implementing only task switching may elevate cumulative tardiness compared to not implementing any strategy, particularly when task releases are frequent (Fig. \ref{plot_task_swaps}(a) and \ref{plot_task_swaps}(b)).
 This aligns with the discussion on the value of $\alpha$; in scenarios with frequent task releases, minimizing execution costs outweighs considering task urgency.
 Task reassignment based on urgency through task switching increases execution costs, consequently amplifying tardiness.

 Finally, we compare the proposed method (online) with the ideal values (offline).
-In most cases, the tardiness of the proposed method was equivalent to or worse than the ideal values (Figs. \ref{plot_task_swaps}(a), (c), and (d)).
+In most cases, the tardiness of the proposed method was equivalent to or worse than the ideal values (Fig. \ref{plot_task_swaps}(a), (c), and (d)).
 However, in scenarios with dense tasks and long deadlines, the proposed method outperformed the ideal values (Fig. \ref{plot_task_swaps}(b)).
 Ramanathan et al. \cite{ramanathan2023} sorted tasks in advance based on deadlines and assigned them to agents with lower execution costs.
-This indicated that they prioritized deadlines over execution costs.
+This indicates that they prioritized deadlines over execution costs.
 They noted that their method excelled with extremely short deadlines, exhibiting less tardiness than the proposed method in settings with frequent releases and short deadlines.
 However, maintaining a balance between execution costs and tardiness becomes crucial when handling numerous tasks and longer deadlines.
 The effectiveness of the proposed method is evidenced in such scenarios despite operating online.